pagkly/Zed/Investopedia4/What Is the Porter Diamond.md

 Firm strategy, structure, and rivalry refer to the basic fact that competition leads to businesses finding ways to increase production and to the development of technological innovations.
 The concentration of market power, degree of competition, and ability of rival firms to enter a nation's market are influential here.
 This point is related to the forces of competitors and barriers to new market entrants in the Five Forces model.

-Related supporting industries refer to upstream and downstream industries that facilitate innovation through exchanging ideas.
+Related supporting industries refer to [[Upstream|upstream]] and downstream industries that facilitate innovation through exchanging ideas.
 These can spur innovation depending on the degree of transparency and knowledge transfer.
 Related supporting industries in the Diamond model correspond to the suppliers and customers who can represent either threats or opportunities in the Five Forces model.

 Demand conditions refer to the size and nature of the customer base for products, which also drives innovation and product improvement.
-Larger, more dynamic consumer markets will demand and stimulate a need to differentiate and innovate, as well as simply greater market scale for businesses.
+Larger, more dynamic consumer markets [[Will|will]] demand and stimulate a need to differentiate and innovate, as well as simply greater market scale for businesses.

 ## The Importance of Factor Conditions